 To help you become a more successful recruiter, here’s a list of tips you can use to continuously improve your skills.

 - Write SMART goals(specific, measurable, achievable, relevant, time-based) at the start of every quarter or year related to the recruiting skills you’d like to develop.

 - Track your successin relation to those goals.
 Regularly achieving your goals translates well in developing and improving your skills.

 - Discuss what works and what doesn’t with your co-workers.
 Get their feedback on how you’re doing, and work on any areas they flag as needing improvement.

 - Focus on improving your weaknesses.
 Make a list of the skills you struggle with the most and focus on improving those.

 - Get feedback from candidates and hiring managers.These are the people who see your recruitment abilities in action.
 Talk with them honestly about what you do well and what you don’t.
 Use that as a roadmap for where to improve.

 - Invest in a solid recruitment tech stack that will help automate the manual tasks in recruitment and save you time to connect with candidates.

 - Take online courses.
 If the skills you’re lacking require further education, then free online courses could be a great option to fill the gap.

 Recruitment is an incredibly rewarding field to be a part of.
-You’re in a position to help your company thrive, and to help people find their dream job.
-With the right recruiting skills and the willingness to always learn and evolve, you can become a truly great addition to any HR team.
+You’re in a position to help your company thrive and to help people find their dream job.
+With the right recruiting skills and the willingness to continually learn and evolve, you can become a truly great addition to any HR team.